kenjimarshall/Hexual/README.md

 Online at [hexual.ca](http://www.hexual.ca).

-Check out the [more detailed writeup](http://kenjimarshall.com/projects/hexual.html) on my website.

 Hexual is a tool to explore albums via their artwork.
 Built with MongoDB, Flask, and React.

 # Data